In this episode, I am going to discuss the places we visited in Bikaner, Rajasthan. It was so fun to explore this city.

-From Jaipur, we travelled for 8 hrs via road to reach Bikaner.
+From Jaipur, we traveled for 8 hrs via road to reach Bikaner.
 We reached the Raj Haveli Heritage Hotels.

-This hotel has a beautiful architecture and good ambience.
+This hotel has a beautiful architecture and good ambiance.
 The room we stayed was spacious and neat.

 The dining area was good that fit my whole team.
 The food was good.
 Everyone loved that hotel.